 This seminar extends the opportunities for trainees to expand leadership skills in disability studies.
 Participants will develop skills in grant development around disability studies.

 Prerequisite: Graduate status and Sherlock Center trainee or consent of department chair, DIS 561, DIS 562 and DIS 563.

-Offered: Spring (odd years).
+Offered: Spring (odd years)